Mount Kilimanjaro: Tourism industry

 Kilimanjaro National Park generated US$51 million in revenue in 2013, the second-most of any Tanzanian national park.
 The Tanzania National Parks Authority reported that the park recorded 57,456 tourists during the 2011–12 budget year, of whom 16,425 hiked the mountain; the park's General Management Plan specifies an annual capacity of 28,470.
 The mountain hikers generated irregular and seasonal jobs for about 11,000 guides, porters, and cooks in 2007.
-Concerns have been raised about their poor working conditions and inadequate wages of these workers.
+Concerns have been raised about the poor working conditions and inadequate wages of these workers.